 June McMahon - President

-Sara Felmlee - Program Director
+Sara Felmlee - Executive Director/Financial Officer

 Sara Felmlee served on the board of directors of the Humane Association of Wilson County (New Leash on Life) for 14 years.
 As the Director of Spay Neuter Programs she developed and implemented the first mobile spay/neuter clinic in Tennessee, The Spay Station, as well as Snip & Tip, a feral cat Trap/Neuter/Return program and Fix For Life.
 Sara was named "Best Animal Welfare Advocate" of 2009 in Nashville Paw Magazine.